Quantum Subdivision Capacities and Continuous-time Quantum Coding: Quantum subdivision capacity with continuous semigroup add-ons

 with a unitary $U_\nu\in \unitary\lb d^\nu 2^{\nu\delta c }\rb$ and a pure state $\l|\tilde{\phi}_\nu\rk\in \C^{2^{\nu\delta c }}$, where we made the auxiliary system a bit larger than necessary.

-We have so far constructed a coding scheme, see Definition \ref{defn:QuantCap}, for the quantum channel $\Tm_{t/k}=e^{\frac{t}{k}\Lm}$, which achieves the rate $R=\log(d)-\delta$.
+So far we constructed a coding scheme, see Definition \ref{defn:QuantCap}, for the quantum channel $\Tm_{t/k}=e^{\frac{t}{k}\Lm}$, which achieves the rate $R=\log(d)-\delta$.
 Furthermore we have shown how to implement the coding operations of the scheme using unitaries and pure ancilla states, see (\ref{equ:EncodUni}) and (\ref{equ:DecodUni}).

-Now we want to construct a subdivision coding scheme, see Definition \ref{defn:SubdivisionCap}, by concatenating the 'local' scheme $K$-times, basically in the same way as in the proof of Theorem \ref{thm:CPTPSubCap}.
+Now we construct a subdivision coding scheme, see Definition \ref{defn:SubdivisionCap}, by concatenating the 'local' scheme $K$-times, basically in the same way as in the proof of Theorem \ref{thm:CPTPSubCap}.
 The only difference is, that we have to implement the coding scheme using maps from $\sgroup$ instead of arbitrary coding channels.
 Therefore we divide the system in the intermediate steps of equation (\ref{equ:CodingSubdivisionCap}) into two parts.
 The first part is the information carrying system of dimension $d^\nu$, in which the information will be encoded at a rate $R = \log(d)-\delta$.
 The second part is an auxiliary system of size $d^{\nu\delta m} = 2^{\nu\delta c}$ for $m:= c\log_{d}(2)$.
 This system holds the ancilla states used to implement the decoding maps $\tilde{\Dm}_\nu$ acting on the information carrying system via unitaries acting on the full system.
-We will also show, that the auxiliary states used to implement the encoding maps $\tilde{\Em}_\nu$ via unitaries can be generated within the coding scheme without enlarging the auxiliary system, see Figure \ref{fig:SGCodingScheme}.
+We will also show, that the auxiliary states used to implement the encoding maps $\tilde{\Em}_\nu$ via unitaries can be generated within the coding scheme without enlarging the auxiliary system, see Fig. \ref{fig:SGCodingScheme}.

 The rate of the scheme constructed this way can be seen to be $\tilde{R}=\frac{R}{1+\delta m} = \frac{\log\lb d\rb - \delta}{1+\delta m}$.
 The numerator is the rate with which the information is encoded in the information carrying system and the denominator is increased by $\delta m$, which corresponds to the additional channel uses needed to carry the auxiliary system.